ci-team/theory-of-everything/q-i-archives/kb/16/kubernetes-demo.md

 * write an application and test it,
 * package it into a docker image, test it and publish to registry
 * deploy the application to the Kubernetes cluster and test it,
-* Roll out an update and, you get this by now, test it.
+* roll out an update and, you get this by now, test it.

 ## Step 1: Application